Mod-Bucket/Basic-Staples/README.txt

 	- Added functional coffee makers.
 They don't require water to make coffee or tea, the cheap one can only take one ingredient (some form of grounds).
 	- Added mint tea.
 Added it to Drinks book and repriced it.
 	- Added toaster and coffeemakers to store shelves.
+	- Made all freezer recipes automated.
+	- Made Auto 2.0 recipes.
+They're experimental.
+Also added most of the recipes that were missing.
+(Not the quest potion though.)

 1.2
 	- Fixed some random vanilla typos.
 	- Cocoa tree and related are now Cacao tree, etc until roasting as is proper.
 	- Added a second method to get Buttermilk.
 (The proper method for real buttermilk, not the cultured stuff.
 At the moment they both point to the original Staxel buttermilk.
 Should we ever have reason to split buttermilk and cultured buttermilk the yeast recipe will change to cultured.)
 	- Folded More Farm Animals into Basic Staples.
 (Added Elephant, Elephant Trough, Vanilla Black Ivory Coffee, Elephant Cookbook.
 Added Chick)
-	- Added preliminary support for AutoKitchen and AutoMagic.
+	- Added preliminary support for AutoKitchen.
 Recipes for nearly everything (Easterfest recipes will not be automated except for melting eggs into chocolate bars at the moment.)
 These have only been spot checked.
-Automated recipes exist for everything, but not everything has a station capable of automation or has enough slots for Magic Powder.
+Automated recipes exist for everything, but not everything has a station capable of automation.
 	- changed how popsicle recipes work and changed how chocolate recipes are handles from start to finish to be a less confusing recipe.

 1.1